ulixee/platform/datastore/docs/overview/deployment.md

 Options below show a short and long form.

 - `-h, --upload-host <host>`.
-Upload this package to the given host Miner.
+Upload this package to the given host CloudNode.
 Will try to auto-connect if none specified.
 - `-c, --clear-version-history` Clear out any version history for this script entrypoint (default: false)
 - `-s, --compiled-source-path <path>` Path to the compiled entrypoint (eg, if you have a custom typescript config, or another transpiled language).
 - `-t, --tsconfig <path>`.
 A path to a TypeScript config file (if needed).
 Will be auto-located based on the entrypoint if it ends in ".ts"
 - `-i, --identity-path <path>`.
 A path to a Ulixee Identity.
-Necessary for signing if a Miner is running in `production` serverEnvironment - `NODE_ENV=production`. (env: ULX_IDENTITY_PATH)
+Necessary for signing if a CloudNode is running in `production` serverEnvironment - `NODE_ENV=production`. (env: ULX_IDENTITY_PATH)
 - `-p, --identity-passphrase <path>`.
 A decryption passphrase to the Ulixee identity (only necessary if specified during key creation). (env: ULX_IDENTITY_PASSPHRASE)

 ### Building a .dbx